 Students entering in Fall 2020 can declare a major in biomedical sciences with a concentration.
 Students who declared a major in microbiology, environmental health, or biomedical sciences for Spring 2020 or earlier, please contact your academic advisor for current program information.

-Learn how core biological sciences apply to human and animal health and disease.
-Focus on biological structure and function at the molecular, cellular, and systemic levels.
+Learn how core biological sciences apply to human and animal health and disease at the molecular, cellular, and systemic levels.

 The minor in biomedical sciences provides students with a useful complement to majors in biological science, zoology, health and exercise science, animal science, psychology, and other biomedical science areas.
 The program offers directed study in human/animal systems to broaden the background of students pursuing professional careers in biomedical sciences, human and veterinary medicine, and a variety of health-related disciplines.
 The program requires completion of 21 credits in biomedical sciences with a required physiology course and biomedical sciences elective coursework to be selected from a variety of biomedical sciences courses to complement the student’s educational goals and interests.